-Bill takes the actions prescribed by the Oxford Group and has a sudden conversion experience.
+Bill takes the actions of what later became the Twelve Steps three or four days after his last drink and has a sudden transforming experience.
 He has the "entire psychic change" that Dr. Silkworth talks about in "The Doctor's Opinion."
-In the second paragraph on page 14, Bill describes his spiritual awakening:
+In the second paragraph on page 14, Bill describes his spiritual experience: